How Much Compensation For A Rape Victim Claim? – 2021 Update

-The CICA puts all of these into consideration before awarding compensation and, if you have a good solicitor to help you file your claim, you may be able to get compensation for all potential physical or psychological damages you have suffered.
+The CICA puts all of these into consideration before awarding compensation.
+If you have a good solicitor to help you file your claim, you may be able to get compensation for all potential physical or psychological damages you have suffered.

 The way in which you handle the situation following an attack can determine whether you are eligible to make claims from the CICA or otherwise.
 If you have been raped, in addition to informing the police and seeking medical assistance as a priority, we recommend that you:

 - Retain as Much Evidence as You Can: Don’t take off your clothes or take a shower immediately after the incident.
 This may destroy significant forensic evidence.
 Wait until you report the incident before doing this.
-You should also try to write down everything you remember about the incident and your attacker.
+It would be best if you also tried to write down everything you remember about the incident and your attacker.

 - Make a Formal Report: If you were raped within commercial premises such as a hotel, a school or business premises, ensure that you make a formal report to the management too.

-- Visit a Medical Centre: It is very important that you visit a medical centre after a sexual assault.
+- Visit a Medical Centre: You must visit a medical centre after a sexual assault.
 A medical professional would be able to examine you, collect all necessary forensic evidence and provide a professional statement on the impact and consequences of the assault.

-- Document all Losses: Keep all receipts and evidence of financial expenses or losses suffered as a result of the assault.
+- Document all Losses: Keep all receipts and evidence of financial expenses or losses suffered due to the assault.

 - Injury Payment: Injury payments are meant to cover the cost of treatment and inconveniences caused by the injuries you sustain from a rape incident.
 It provides payments for physical and mental injuries.

-If you suffered any other specific injuries, you should talk to our legal team.
+If you suffered any other specific injuries due to rape or sexual assault and wish to seek legal action, you should talk to our legal team.
 We would be able to review your case and let you know if you are eligible for a claim and how you can win the highest possible compensation for your injuries.

 Our ‘No Win No Fee’ service is a Conditional Fee Agreement (CFA) that grants you the ability to pay for legal services only when you receive compensation for rape claims.
-It simply means that if the claim is not successful, you wouldn’t have to pay any fees.
-When the case is resolved and you are awarded compensation, we will take our costs from the final settlement amount.
+It merely means that you wouldn’t have to pay any fees if the claim is not successful.
+When the case is resolved and awarded compensation, we will take our costs from the final settlement amount.

-Without looking into the specific facts of your case, even a criminal compensation calculator can only offer you an estimate of how much you can receive from the CICA for rape claims.
+Without looking into your case’s specific facts, even a personal injury claims calculator can only offer you an estimate of how much you can receive from the CICA for rape claims.
 The CICA, however, sets out a tariff for injuries as seen in the table below: